 The Minto tailings deposit will be located on a bench opposite (to the south) of the mill and upslope from the Minto Creek channel, and will be constructed to the specifications provided in the Tailings Management Plan.
 As such there should be no physical stability concerns with the tailings deposit.
+Monitoring of the stability of the stack will be conducted as presented in the Tailings Management Plan through the installed instrumentation (piezometers, ground temperature cables and settlement monuments) will be conducted monthly during active closure and for the first 5 years after closure, and reduced to semi-annual and annual monitoring thereafter if approved by the project engineer.

 At closure, tailings deposits often require an engineered cap consisting of clay or synthetic liners to prevent precipitation infiltration into the tailings and subsequent leaching of chemical tailings constituents into the receiving environment.
-As the Minto Project tailings will be filtered and mechanically spread and compacted and will have a very low moisture content, the deposit will have a low permeability factor.
+After the Minto Project tailings have been filtered, mechanically spread and compacted, the compacted tailings will have a low permeability factor.
 Infiltration of precipitation is not expected, as the deposit will effectively 'shed' direct precipitation.
+Progressively reclaimed (covered and revegetated) areas of the tailings deposit will further infiltration of meteoric water on the deposit.
 Design components (diversion berms and ditches and finger seepage drains) will intercept and divert surface runoff from upslope and seepage from below the deposit respectively.
-These flows (which will report to the dam reservoir during operations) will be regularly monitored in addition to the monitoring at the established final complicance point as part of the post-closure monitoring program (see Figure 7-1).
-Previous testwork has indicated no acid-rock drainage/metal leaching potential within the tailings (Mills, 1997) and there are no expected geochemical concerns with the tailings area.
+These flows (which will report to the dam reservoir during operations) will be regularly monitored in addition to the monitoring at the established final compliance point as part of the post-closure monitoring program (see Figure 7-1 and Table 7-2).
+Although not identified in the Tailings Management Plan, this seepage monitoring will be conducted during operations as part of water quality monitoring due diligence, so will therefore be continued in any temporary or final closure scenario.